humhub/humhub/protected/humhub/docs/guide/dev-javascript.md

 =======

 Since version 1.2 HumHub provides a module based Javascript API within the `humhub` namespace.
-Instead of embeding inline script blocks into your view files, it's highly recommended to use the new module system for your js scripts.
+Instead of embeding inline script blocks into your view files, it's highly recommended to use the new module system for your modules js scripts.

 The usage of this API and it's core components are described in the following.